kodecocodes/i9t/custom-segues/custom-segues.markdown

 Instead of starting the to- view frame animation at the top left, you are starting the animation at the from- view controller's `scaleView` frame property.

-The cool thing about using the ViewScaleable protocol to pass values, is that the animator object does not need to know anything about the view controller except that it conforms to ViewScaleable.
+The cool thing about using the `ViewScaleable` protocol to pass values, is that the animator object does not need to know anything about the view controller except that it conforms to `ViewScaleable`.

-You'll have a compile warning about fromView not being used.
+You'll have a compile warning about `fromView` not being used.
 Don't worry - you'll be using it soon.

-Run the app.
-This is starting to look better.
+Run the app, and the segue now causes the image to expand from its original position.
+This is starting to look better!

 ![bordered height=22%](images/BetterScale.png)